RTXteam/RTX-KG2/README.md

 to the UMLS licenses) and it uploads the final output `kg2.json.gz` file to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to which to copy the gzipped KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final gzipped JSON file to S3.
+You will also need to place a file `RTXConfiguration-config.json` in the S3 bucket `s3://rtx-kg2/`, that provides credentials (username, password, and HTTP URI for Neo4j REST API server) for accessing a RTX KG1 Neo4j endpoint; the KG2 build system will dump the KG1 graph from that endpoint and will merge that graph into KG2.
+As a minimal example of the data format for `RTXConfiguration-config.json`, see the file of the same name in this repository code directory (note: that config file can contain authentication information for additional server types in the RTX system; those are not shown in the example file in this code directory).

 ## My normal EC2 instance